 By now Charles Sampson was a lieutenant colonel in the 3rd Maine.
 In spring 1862, the regiment fought in the Peninsula Campaign in Virginia.
 Wherever the 3rd Maine advanced, so did Sarah Sampson and the field hospital at which she volunteered.

 During the June 29 Battle of Savage’s Station, Confederate infantry overran the field hospital.
 Wounded 3rd Maine soldiers “were lost with all my possessions at the ‘skedaddle,’” Sarah Sampson wrote, referring to able-bodied Union soldiers and civilians hastily retreating to the Federal base at Harrison’s Landing on the James River.

 There the Sampsons boarded the steamship Molly Baker.
-Physically ill, Charles “has resigned his Commission … and we are now homeward-bound,” Sarah wrote on Wednesday, July 10.
+Arrested by Gen. David Birney after leaving the field without permission during the June 25 Battle of Oak Gr0ve, Va., Charles “has resigned his Commission … and we are now homeward-bound,” Sarah wrote on Wednesday, July 10.
 Escorted by the gunboat USS Galena, the steamship sailed downriver.
 “There is considerable excitement on board,” noted Sarah, busy below decks caring for wounded men.
 “Later I am told we have been fired at by quite a number of [Confederate] guns [hidden along the shore], but as yet none has hit us.”